Nathaniel R. Jones Federal Building & U.S. Courthouse

 Youngstown, Ohio 44503

-The Nathaniel R. Jones Federal Building & U.S. Courthouse was built under GSA's Design Excellence Program in 2002.
-The program is an initiative to create and preserve a legacy of outstanding buildings for future generations.
+The Nathaniel R. Jones Federal Building & U.S. Courthouse was built in 2002 under GSA's Design Excellence Program, an initiative to create and preserve a legacy of outstanding buildings for future generations.
 The three-story building contains 43,747 rentable-square-feet of space.
-It was one of the first GSA buildings to receive LEED® certification during construction and is named for Judge Nathaniel R. Jones.
+It was one of the first GSA buildings to receive LEED® certification during construction and is named for Judge Nathaniel Raphael Jones.

 Property Manager: Jamie Thomas

 For more building information or service calls, call the Jones Service Desk using the information in the top right box on this page.
 For other federal government information, contact 1-800-FED-INFO.

 Public Hours: 8:30 a.m.- 5:00 p.m., Monday through Friday, (except federal holidays)